MeveraStudios/Universal/README.md

 # Universal
-Enterprise-grade next-generational and high-performance relational distributed object runtime for databases and microservices.
+Universal, Very lightweight and fast ORM/ODM for databases such as MySQL, SQLite and MongoDB.